google/open-location-code/TESTING.md

 the script will return the same status as the tests.
 If this status is zero, the test will be marked successful.
 If not, the test will be marked as a failure.

+## Testing Multiple Languages
+[Travis CI](https://travis-ci.org) assumes that each github project has only a single language.
+That language is specified in the [.travis.yml](.travis.yml) file (`language: node_js`).

+This shouldn't be a problem, since prerequisites can still be loaded in the `before_script` section, and then commands executed in [`run_tests.sh`](run_tests.sh).
+However in the event that you can't resolve a problem, leave a comment in the issue or push request and we'll see if someone can figure out a solution.